 There are different ways to get there.
 So to choose the right Machu Picchu itinerary, it is necessary you are convinced about choosing the type of tour you are most passionate and suits you best.

-If you are from people who love hiking and trekking, the following adventure tours will be ideal for you:
+If you love hiking and trekking, the following adventure tours will be perfect for you:

 - The 4-day Inca Trail

-It is the most famous and popular, going through the mountains until arriving in the majestic citadel.
-Note that access to this trail is limited, the Culture Ministry provides 500 permits per day, going down rapidly.
-Since this trek has high demand, you must do reservations well in advance.
+It is the most famous and popular tour, where you are going to walk through the mountains until you arrive at the majestic citadel.
+Note that access to this trail is limited, the Culture Ministry provides 500 permits per day.
+Since this trek has high demand, you must do reservations in advance.

 - The Short Inca Trail (2 days/1 night)

-For those who want a small taste of hiking the Andes spending a night in a nice accommodation in Aguas Calientes, this soft route enjoyable and entertainment.
-Good for people who have moderate physical fitness.
-The access is also limited (250 permits per day) but doesn’t have the same demand as the 4-day Inca trail.
+Spending one night in a nice accommodation in Aguas Calientes is the perfect plan for those who have a small taste for hiking.
+The Short Inca Trail is an enjoyable and soft route, for these reasons, people with low physical choose it!
+The access is also limited (250 permits per day) but doesn’t have the same demand as the 4-day Inca trail

 - Alternative Treks:

-If you weren’t able to find the 4-day Inca Trail or if you are those who incline for the unusual, don`t worry, there are different routes at your walking up to Machu Picchu and available all the year:
+If you weren’t able to find the 4-day Inca Trail or if you are those who incline to unusual activities, don`t worry!
+There are different routes for walking up to Machu Picchu and they are available all year long: